A good number of Club members came out to the field on March

-If you are interested in learning to fly models airplanes and/or helicopters, just contact our club.
+If you are interested in learning to fly model airplanes and/or Drones, helicopters, just contact our club.
 Get in touch with us, if you have any questions about our club activities or to offer comments.

 Our club is chartered under AMA (Academy of Model Aeronautics).
 Club charter #320 AMA Gold Leader Club.
 Our club's purpose is to promote model aircraft activities; building, flying, teaching others to fly.